wenjiax/stress/README.md

 Options:
   -n  Number of requests to run.
 Default value is 100.
+      If set to -1, the request has been sent, but the report will not be output by default.
   -c  Number of requests to run concurrently.
       Total number of requests cannot smaller than the concurrency level.
       Default value is 0.